tmthyln/MahjongTiles.jl/docs/src/gameplay.md

 # Playing the Game

-At this point, the game loop begins.
+At this point, the game starts properly.